Depression Types and Causes

-Talk therapy is an extremely effective treatment for depression.
-What you learn in therapy gives you skills and insight to help prevent depression from coming back.
+If there is no underlying medical cause for your symptoms of depression, talk therapy can be an extremely effective treatment.
+What you learn in therapy gives you skills and insight to feel better and help prevent depression from coming back.

 There are many types of therapy available.
 Three of the more common methods used in depression treatment include cognitive behavioral therapy, interpersonal therapy, and psychodynamic therapy.
 Often, a blended approach is used.